thonish26/thonish26/README.md

 ## 🎯 Career Objective

-To build a successful career as a Software Developer by contributing to innovative projects, continuously learning new technologies, and developing scalable software solutions.
+To begin my professional journey as a Software Developer, contribute to impactful projects, continuously learn modern technologies, and build scalable software solutions that solve real-world problems.

 ---